agnid/playwright_assignment/README.md

 * checking what are requirements regarding browsers coverage
 * adding eslint code analysis and confirming linter rules
 * instead of using `removeAttribute` in the second test, actually taking advantage of support for multiple tabs Playwright provides (yessss!).
 There are some [official workarounds](https://github.com/microsoft/playwright/issues/2692), but they does not seem to (easily) work

+### If I also have access to developers...
+I would check on some testability challenges:
+* ask what exactly is `Uncaught SmartFrame E0B` and what I need to put into Cypress runner to resolve it
+* check is this possible to add `aria-` attributes and use them for better (closer to actual user experience) selectors; ideally, together with custom `data-testid` parameters to make tests even more reliable